-The Tonga Strategic Development Framework 2015-2025 is an overarching framework to ensure Tonga’s development.
-Civil society plays a key role in its implementation but a more engaged interaction with government is required.
+The Tonga Strategic Development Framework 2015-2025 is an overarching framework to ensure Tonga's sustainable development.
+Civil society plays a key role in it's implementation but requires engaged interaction with government.

 The Civil Society Forum of Tonga (CSFT), established in 2000, is a national umbrella organisation of CSOs in Tonga.
 It represents civil society organisations and coordinates their activities in Tonga, playing a key role in building their capacity.
 It also serves as the National Liaison Unit for the Pacific Island Association of NGOs.
 The forum enjoys the recognition of government as the main coordination body for CSOs.
 As a result of this recognition, CSFT is able to represent civil society in political spaces on national committees appointed by government.

 We support people's participation in democracy and development by providing grants, platforms, and expertise.